Arthur Sheekman: Non-Marxian works (1933–1961)

 Sheekman met his wife, actress Gloria Stuart, when visiting the set of the Eddie Cantor musical he was working on, Roman Scandals.
 Stuart was one of the stars.
 They married in August the following year and their daughter, Sylvia, was born in June 1935.

 In 1939, when both their contracts with studios were up, the Sheekmans took a trip around the world.
 When they landed in New York, they decided to stay.
 Stuart hoped to work in the theater and Sheekman hoped to write a hit play.
 In the next three-and-a-half years, Sheekman collaborated on two plays.
 Mr. Big he wrote with Margaret Shane and Franklin Street he wrote with Ruth and Augustus Goetz.
 The reviews of Mr. Big were brutal and it closed after seven performances.
 Franklin Street never made it out of Boston.
 And although Stuart was in demand for roles in summer stock, she could not get a part on Broadway.
 In 1943, the Sheekmans returned to Hollywood.

 In the next seventeen years, Sheekman added seventeen credits to his name.
 He developed a reputation for writing skillful adaptations of plays and novels.
 Most notable are Dear Ruth, Dream Girl, Mr. Music, Call Me Madam and Some Came Running.
 Call Me Madam was a particular success.
 Under a headline, "'Madam' Even Better on Screen," Alton Cook wrote, "Scenarist Arthur Sheekman has achieved his good result with small and sly changes along the way, making the humor flow more steadily and giving some of it a sharper edge."
 The Screen Writers' Guild nominated Call Me Madam as the best written Musical of 1953.

 In the 1950s, Sheekman wrote a third play, The Joker, but it failed, too.

 Still, in his 28 films, Arthur Sheekman wrote for some of Hollywood's most enduring stars.
 In addition to The Marx Brothers and Shirley Temple, he created characters for Bing Crosby, Fred Astaire, Judy Garland, Frank Sinatra, Susan Hayward, William Holden, Shirley MacLaine, Alan Ladd, Betty Hutton, Danny Kaye, Anne Baxter, Ray Milland, Ethel Merman, Dean Martin, Eddie Cantor, Debbie Reynolds, and Gloria Stuart.

 Decline and loss (1970–1978)

 Sheekman suffered a heart attack in the spring of 1960 and his health became a concern.
 In 1970, his confusion and disorientation were diagnosed as pre-senile dementia.
 Sheekman had to be cared for in a nursing facility.
 During the next seven years, Groucho regularly came to see his friend.
-Gloria Stuart wrote in her book, "The only tender thing I ever heard Groucho say was to my husband on a visit...
+Gloria Stuart wrote in her 1999 memoir, "The only tender thing I ever heard Groucho say was to my husband on a visit...
 Leaning down over Arthur's wheelchair he said, "Don't go before I go, Sheek."
-Sheek did not.
-He died five months after Groucho on January 12, 1978.
+Sheekman died five months after Groucho on January 12, 1978.